computerscienceiscool/llm-tools/README.md

 - <open filepath> - Read file contents
 - <write filepath>content</write> - Create or update files
 - <exec command args> - Execute commands in Docker container
+- <search query> - Search for files using semantic search

+IMPORTANT NOTES:
+- All file operations happen in isolated Docker containers
-All exec commands run in isolated containers with no network access and only whitelisted commands are allowed.
+- Exec commands run in isolated containers with no network access
+- Only whitelisted exec commands are allowed
+- The exec container must have required tools (go, node, python, etc.) installed
+- File size limits apply (1MB for reads, 100KB for writes by default)

 Use exec to run tests, build projects, and validate changes.
+Always verify the exec container has the necessary tools before using language-specific commands.
 ```

 ### Example Session